Evaluating approximate asymptotic distributions for fast neutrino flavor conversions in a periodic 1D box: Results

-With the $\bar\nu_e$-dominant condition ($I_{\bar\nu}>1$), the large side ranges from $v_z=v_c$ to $v_z=1$ with the zero-crossing $v_c\approx 0.72$ as shown in Fig.~\ref{fig:comparison}(d).
-Similar to the $\nu_e$-dominant case, taking the box-like, linear, or quadratic prescription also results in larger deviations from simulation outcome than taking the continuous prescriptions.
+With the $\bar\nu_e$-dominant condition ($I_{\bar\nu}>1$), the large side ranges from $v_z=v_c$ to $v_z=1$ with the zero crossing $v_c\approx 0.72$ as shown in Fig.~\ref{fig:comparison}(d).
+Similar to the $\nu_e$-dominant case, taking the boxlike, linear, or quadratic prescription also results in larger deviations from simulation outcome than taking the continuous prescriptions.
 Interestingly, $P_{ee}(v_z)$ with the quadratic prescription appears nearly linear in this case.
-This is because the additional quadratic Legendre contribution is derived based on the whole $v_z$ range, which results in in a large linear term compared to the quadratic term for the narrower $v_z>v_c$ range where we apply the prescription.
+This is because the additional quadratic Legendre contribution is derived based on the whole $v_z$ range, which results in a large linear term compared to the quadratic term for the narrower $v_z>v_c$ range where we apply the prescription.
 For all the continuous prescriptions, the agreements in $P_{ee}$ with the simulation results appear to be even better than the $\nu_e$-dominant case.

-For the $\nu_e$-dominant case with the same parameter set $(I_{\bar\nu},F_\nu,F_{\bar\nu})\approx(0.87,0.47,0.65)$ but taking the initial $g_{\nu(\bar\nu)}$ given by the maximum-entropy distributions, Fig.~\ref{fig:comparison}(g)-(i) show that the resulting asymptotic distributions are qualitatively similar to those obtained with Gaussian function discussed above.
-Comparing to the Gaussian case, the zero-crossing $v_c$ is shifted from $\approx 0.6$ to 0.7, but the small side remains at $v_z>v_c$.
-Here, different analytical prescriptions for the large side with abrupt transitions at $v_c$ also show similarly large differences in $P_{ee}(v_z)$ while those formulated with continuous transitions result in similar $P_{ee}(v_z)$ that match better with the numerical result.
-Note that here the asymptotic $P_{ee}(v_z)$ obtained with simulations do contain some noticeable differences from the Gaussian case shown in panel (b).
+For the $\nu_e$-dominant case with the same parameter set $(I_{\bar\nu},F_\nu,F_{\bar\nu})\approx(0.87,0.47,0.65)$ but taking the initial $g_{\nu(\bar\nu)}$ given by the maximum-entropy distributions, Figs.~\ref{fig:comparison}(g)--\ref{fig:comparison}(i) show that the resulting asymptotic distributions are qualitatively similar to those obtained with Gaussian function discussed above.
+Compared to the Gaussian case, the zero crossing $v_c$ is shifted from $\approx 0.6$ to 0.7, but the small side remains at $v_z>v_c$.
+Here, different analytical prescriptions for the large side with abrupt transitions at $v_c$ also show similarly large differences in $P_{ee}(v_z)$, while those formulated with continuous transitions result in similar $P_{ee}(v_z)$ that match better with the numerical result.
+Note that here the asymptotic $P_{ee}(v_z)$ obtained with simulations do contain some noticeable differences from the Gaussian case shown in Fig.~\ref{fig:comparison}(b).
 This can affect the comparison of different analytical prescriptions to simulation outcome.
-For instance, the linear prescription now performs better than the quadratic one in $v_z<0$ as shown in Panel (h).
+For instance, the linear prescription now performs better than the quadratic one in $v_z<0$ as shown in Fig.~\ref{fig:comparison}(h).
 Also, the region where approximate flavor equilibration is achieved is extended to $v_z\approx 0.5$ below $v_c$, around which the power-1 prescription fits the simulation result better.